-- Concerns about student professional academic behavior may arise from a faculty member with whom a student interacts during a course or another faculty member, house staff member, staff member, student or patient with whom the student interacts.
+- Concerns about student professional academic behavior may arise from a faculty member with whom a student interacts during a course or another faculty member, clinical staff member, preceptors, staff member, student or patient with whom the student interacts.
 These individuals are expected to report their concerns to the faculty responsible for the student’s course evaluation.
 Faculty are expected to discuss all concerns about a student’s professional behavior both with the student and the course/clerkship director, who will decide whether to formally submit a PCN.

 - The PCN must be filed within 30 days of the occurrence of the episode.